Student Tool Guides

 Canvas

-This platform provides a secure, online classroom for each of your courses.
-Your instructors may use Canvas to communicate with you, share course materials, and assign learning activities for you to do.
+Canvas provides a secure, online classroom for each of your courses at UBC.
+Your instructors may use Canvas to communicate, share course materials, and assign learning activities for you to do.
 You can use features in Canvas to help keep track of your work, collaborate with classmates, and preview your grades.

 iClicker Cloud

-This online student response system allows you to respond individually to in-class polls and low-stakes quizzes, using your own computer or mobile device.
-Your instructor receives the responses instantly and may share these results and correct answers in the tool during the live lecture or afterward.
+iClicker Cloud is an online student response system that allows you to respond to polls and quizzes during a class session, using your own computer or mobile device.
+Your instructor receives the responses instantly and may share these results and/or the correct answers, either during the class session or afterward.

 LockDown Browser

-This web browser “locks down” what you can do during a quiz or exam in Canvas.
-When your instructor has you use LockDown Browser, you will be unable during the assessment to print or copy questions, visit other websites, access other applications, or close the assessment until it is submitted.
+LockDown Browser is a web browser that “locks down” what you can do during a quiz or exam in Canvas.
+When your instructor has you use LockDown Browser during an assessment, you will be unable to print or copy questions, visit other websites, access other applications, or close the assessment until it is submitted.
 Quizzes and exams created for use with LockDown Browser cannot be accessed with standard browsers.

 peerScholar